 New Venture Creation

-New Venture Creation will engage you in the more practical elements of innovation and enterprise activity, in terms of creating new businesses and entrepreneurship within the corporate environment.
+This module will engage you in the more practical elements of innovation and enterprise activity, in terms of creating new businesses and entrepreneurship within the corporate environment.
 You will become prepared for enterprise activity across a variety of contexts.
-You will have 11 two-hour lectures and four one-hour mentored groups.

 Economics of Innovation